NVIDIA/nim-anywhere/README.md

 ## Updating Dependencies

-It is typically good practice to update dependencies mothly to ensure no CVEs are exposed through misused dependencies.
+It is typically good practice to update dependencies monthly to ensure no CVEs are exposed through misused dependencies.
 The following process can be used to patch this project.
 It is recommended to run the regression testing after the patch to ensure nothing has broken in the update.

 1.  **Update Environment:** In the workbench GUI, open the project and navigate to the Environment pane.
 Check if there is an update